Ashfield-Colborne Lakefront Association ... 2010-08-13

 Mission and values

-ACLA is a not-for-profit "umbrella" organization representing the lakefront areas between Amberley and Goderich in Ashfield-Colborne-Wawanosh Township, Huron County, Ontario.
-ACLA's mission is to coordinate advocacy on common concerns of the lakefront community.
-The top three values that membership in ACLA provides to the lakefront community are:
+ACLA is a not-for-profit volunteer "umbrella" organization representing the lakefront and beach associations between Amberley and Goderich in Ashfield-Colborne-Wawanosh Township, Huron County, Ontario.
+It started as the Ashfield Lakefront Association in 1996 [???] and expanded to include the Colborne lakefront when the three townships amalgamated in 2001.

 Representation and communication